yaniferhaoui/contracts/tutorials/04-UserRegistry.md

 ##### 3- Suspend a user

-The following command will susped the user 2
+The following command will suspend the user 2.
 ```javascript
 users.suspendUser(2)
 ```